matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ```

 For `m.annotation` relations, the annotation SHOULD be encrypted, encrypting
-the `key` field using the same message key as the original message as per
+the `key` field using the same message key as the original message as per the
-below.
-However, while transitioning to this system, reactions may be sent
+following section.
+However, while transitioning to this system, reactions may
-entirely unencrypted in an E2E room.
+be sent entirely unencrypted in an E2E room.

 ### Thoughts on encrypting the aggregation key